thatspiyush08/Stick-Hero/README.md

 ~ After coming back to homescreen, you need to load the game and then press resume!

-~After the loading you have to Resume the game we introduced this option to give the player time to resume the old gave
+~After the loading you have to Resume the game we introduced this option to give the player time to resume the old game.